-MII Management Read Data Register - Offset 0x0000\050C
+MII Management Read Data Register

-The MII Management (MDIO) Read Data register (MRD) is shown in Figure 2-59.
-This register is a temporary storage location for data to be read from a PHY register (internal or external) through the MDIO interface.
+The MII Management (MDIO) Read Data register (MRD) is a temporary storage location for data to be read from a PHY register (internal or external) through the MDIO interface.
 A MDIO read is initiated by writing to the MII Management Control register with the physical PHY address (PHYAD), the PHY register to be accessed (REGAD), the access type, and setting the Initiate bit.
 This register is only used for temporarily storing the data read from the PHY registers.
 For more information on using the MDIO interface for accessing PHY registers, see Using the Address Filters.